 With respect to HMS fisheries, most observer effort is currently directed at the longline and purse seine fisheries.
 In addition to strengthening the coverage in the longline fishery, observer effort is also being directed at the albacore troll fishery.
-The main goal of this coverage is to better understand the fishing process and to allow further development of standardized CPUE indices for this fishery.
+The main goal of this coverage is to better understand the fishing process.

 The albacore port sampling programme was established during the 1996-97 albacore fishing season.
 The first two years of sampling were funded through SPC, but the programme has been funded by the Ministry of Fisheries (costs recovered from industry) since 1998-99.
-Sampling typically occurs at three ports on the west coast of New Zealand, though only two ports were sampled in 2007 and 2008 due to the reduced distribution of fishing effort in those years.
-Sampling occurs during the Austral summer (December - May).
+Sampling typically occurs at three ports on the west coast of New Zealand during the Austral summer (December - May).